Table of Contents

 1. Recognizing and responding to significant moments in time

 Employees have their ears to the ground through their own networks, their own contacts with customers, their own experiences with processes, procedures and management.
 Give your workforce a voice to share insights on a regular basis and you’ll find a better ability to ACT with agility.
-Covid-19 has shown us the importance of agility and how checking in to find out what our people are experiencing fits into the accountability equation.
+Covid-19 showed us the importance of agility and how checking in to find out what our people are experiencing fits into the accountability equation.

 2. Acknowledging feedback